WilliamDespres/the-compiler/README.md

 # TheCompiler

-M1 project - a compiler for an object-oriented language, for an abstract pile machine.
+Engineering school project - a compiler for an object-oriented language, for an abstract pile machine.

 ## Usage